afonsofigs/aliexpress-scraper/README.md

 - The attributes stored for each product and currently available on the output CSV file are: `Wishlist Name, Product Name, Image Thumbnail URL, Base Price, Shipping Price, Total Price, Product URL`

 - If the program hang between phases, `control+C` out of the first run after the "File was saved" message and run the second phase manually.
 See optional commands on the sixth step.

+---

+## How to run the webserver to see the products:

+1. After running the scraper, make sure you have a file named `fullWish.csv` on the root directory.
+2. Make sure you have `pnpm` installed.
+From the root directory run `npm run webserver`.
+3. A webpage will open with the website and the terminal will also display the url where it is available.